danboid/genesis_6button/README.md

 **Note: the `main` HEAD is not necessarily tested!
 Tested revisions of the board+firmware will be tagged**

-You can order the original, tested version of this board pre-assembled [here.](https://oshpark.com/shared_projects/aK2wBkfg)

 The original version of this board used a 14-pin dual row header for the buttons because I was unaware of the brook 20 pin header at the time.
 I might add that pinout to future boards.

 ## How do I program the controller?